-- (d) to contest a' notice of ejectment. - (e) to recover the occupancy of I[immoveable property] from which a tenant has been illegally ejected by the landlord, and - (f) for abatement of rentaccording to the amount of the rent of the I[immoveable property] to which the suit refers, payable for the year next before the date of presenting the plaint.
+(d) to contest a' notice of ejectment.

+(e) to recover the occupancy of l[immoveable property] from which a tenant has been illegally ejected by the landlord, and according to the amount of the rent of the l[immoveable property] to which the suit refers, payable for the year next before the date of presenting the plaint.